 Exploratory testing is a form of software testing approach which asks questions of a software pertaining to what it can and can't do.
 The approach is focused on minimum of planning and maximum of test case execution.
 With this form of testing the tester learns never seen before aspects of the software and enhances his own creativity generating new designs and test cases.

-Let's have a look at some of the chief differences between the two.
+Let's have a look at some of the important differences between the "Adhoc Testing and Exploratory Testing".